dioKaratzas/udacity-mentor-dashboard/README.md

 ## Features

 - View completed and assigned reviews.
     - Searching.
     - Sorting.
     - Double click to open submission on browser.
     - Right click menu contains:
         - Open submission on browser.
         - Navigate to Github repository if exists.
         - Download project files.
+- View earnings for every year
+    - Click on chart bar to download the statement of the month

 ## Screenshot